Icinga/icinga-powershell-framework/doc/200-Icinga-Integration/01-Director-Baskets.md

 Generating Baskets
 ---

-To automaticly generate the Basket configuration, open a PowerShell terminal and type in
+To automatically generate the Basket configuration, open a PowerShell terminal and type in

 ```powershell
 Use-Icinga